tgalopin-archive/OpenGraphBundle/Resources/doc/index.md

 }
 ```

-Here, we are saying with the method `supports` that this map only supports instances of `BlogPost`.
-And in the method `map`, we are creating our document using the `$blogPost` entity (as we are sure
-this object is an isntance of `BlogPost`).

-This map is now available and usable.
-However, we still need to declare it to the maps registry.
+The `supports` method declares with what kind of entities this map is able to deal.
+The `map` method create an OpenGraph document representing the given entity.

+Once created, we still have to register our class into the OpenGraph registry.
+To do so,
-We will use the service container for that, using the tag `open_graph.map` :
+we will have to use the tag `open_graph.map`:

 ``` xml
 <!-- services.yml -->